-The policy will be communicated to all staff and contractors during induction and will be available via the Project website.
+The policy will be communicated to all staff and contractors during induction.
 It will be periodically reviewed against environmental performance and industry practice.

-2.3 Environmental strategies, plans and programs
+2.3 Environmental Strategies, Plans and Programs

-In addition to this Environmental Management Strategy required by Condition C1, the Development Consent requires several other strategies, plans, and programs (generally referred to as subplans) to be prepared for the development:
+In addition to this EMS required by Condition C1, several other strategies, plans, and programs (referred to as subplans) have been prepared for the development as required by the Development Consent:

-• Final Layout Plan (Condition C8)

-A plan showing the details on siting of wind turbines, including micro-siting of any wind turbines and/or ancillary infrastructure, GPS coordinates of wind turbines, and a comparison to the approved layout.
+Final Layout Plan (Condition C8) A plan showing the details on siting of wind turbines, including micro-siting of any wind turbines and/or ancillary infrastructure, GPS coordinates of wind turbines, and a comparison to the approved layout.